sidangvn/openMind-MangoHacks2019/README.txt

 Accomplishments that we're proud of
 Since we were new to this technology, we are so proud that we engaged and taught each other and learnt from everything that we encountered.
-We are proud to present ìopenMindî and see the way it is going to interact in the future, not only limited to helping disabled people, but also expands the idea in other areas for humanity and a good cause.
+We are proud to present ‚ÄúopenMind‚Äù and see the way it is going to interact in the future, not only limited to helping disabled people, but also expands the idea in other areas for humanity and a good cause.

 What we learned